Charles Evers & The Blues

 Today, Jefferson County stands as a testament to resilience, with a diverse population and a blend of historical and natural beauty.
 The county honors its past with historical landmarks, such as the Rodney Baptist Church and the Martin Luther King Jr. monument.
 With a growing emphasis on tourism and community development, Jefferson County works towards a vibrant future while acknowledging and learning from its historic roots.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Jefferson County, Mississippi.
+This timeline provides a concise overview of the key events in the history of Jefferson County, Mississippi.

 • 1802 - Jefferson County established as a county in the Mississippi Territory.